pdclab/graphbolt/README.md

 ```
 More details regarding the ingestor can be found in [Section 5](#5-stream-ingestor).

+Information regarding weighted graphs can be found in [Section 6].

 ## 3. GraphBolt Engine

 The GraphBolt engine provides Bulk Synchronous Parallel (BSP) guarantees while incrementally processing streaming graphs.